 Open Positions Postgraduate Residency

-Next year's residency positions (2015-16) have been filled.
-Three full-time post-graduate residency positions are available for the year after next (beginning August 10, 2016 and ending May 20, 2017).
+Three full-time post-graduate residency positions are available for the 2017-18 academic year (beginning August 10, 2017 and ending May 18, 2018).
 The residency is for the academic year, with the usual academic breaks.
 Residents will be responsible for providing: (a) short term individual, couples, and group therapy; (b) assessment and referral services; (c) crisis intervention and daytime on-call services; (d) outreach programming; and (e) psychological consultation to the campus community.
+Residents will each have a “health psychology” rotation in the Student Health Center (with whom we work closely).
+This rotation will involve being a member of a multidisciplinary team (e.g., with M.D.s, and FNPs), helping to assess, manage, and dispose cases of a mental health nature.
 Residents may also have involvement in training and mentorship of master’s level practicum students through Humboldt State University’s Counseling and / or Social Work programs.
 Residents will receive both individual and group supervision commensurate with the requirements for licensure.
 Please click on this link to see our Training Program Brochure.

 Humboldt State University is located on the northern California redwood coast, in the community of Arcata (pop.
 18,000).
 The hillside campus overlooks Humboldt Bay and the Pacific Ocean, amidst the surrounding Redwood forest.
 As one of the smaller campuses of the California State University system, with about 8,000 students, HSU is known for its open and friendly campus environment.
 HSU has a national reputation for academic excellence, especially in the sciences.
 CAPS is housed in the Health & Counseling building on campus.
 Each resident will have a private office, with computer and internet access, and a video camera for supervision.
 The counseling facility includes a group room, a professional library, and a staff kitchen.
 CAPS consists of eight professional therapists working as a team.
 Peer consultation is emphasized and constantly utilized in a supportive and collegial atmosphere.
 The staff is especially interested in residents who will support this type of work environment.
 Residents will engage in both formal and informal supervisory contact with all professional staff.
 In addition to supervision, residents will participate in our weekly case conference and training seminar.
 Professionals at CAPS represent a range of theoretical orientations.

-Application requirements include: (a) cover letter that includes residency goals and interest/experience working on a clinical team; (b) copies of academic transcripts; (c) curriculum vitae; and (d) three letters of reference from supervisors of your clinical work.
-Review of applications will begin January 15, 2016.
+Application requirements include: (a) cover letter that includes residency goals and interest/experience working on a clinical team; (b) copies of academic transcripts; (c) curriculum vitae; (d) application for academic employment and online supplemental application for academic employment; (e) form 590: application for temporary appointment for coaches, counselors, and librarians; (f) three letters of reference from supervisors of your clinical work.
+Review of applications will begin January 17, 2017.
 These positions will remain open until filled.
-Candidates are welcome to email: Lori Brown at Lori.Brown@humboldt.edu for correspondence.
+Candidates are welcome to email: Krystal Jacob at Krystal.Jacob@humboldt.edu for correspondence.
 Please direct questions and applications to: